isaac-cf-wong/audioarxiv/docs/installation.rst

 - sympy: for handling mathematical expressions and symbols
 - nltk: for natural language processing tasks like sentence tokenization
 - pandas: for providing a data structure for handling tabular data
+- platformdirs: for finding the right location to store configuration varies per platform.

 Make sure you have an internet connection during installation to download all dependencies.